VincentWei/MiniGUI/README.md

 traditional RTOSes, such as VxWorks, ThreadX, Nucleus, pSOS, uC/OS-II, and OSE.

-This is the MiniGUI core source tarball, which provides windowing and graphics interfaces as well as a lot of standard controls (tookit).
+This is the MiniGUI core source tree, which provides windowing and graphics interfaces as well as a lot of standard controls (tookit).

 Besides MiniGUI core, FMSoft also provides some components for the developers to develop app much easier:

+  * mGUtils: A MiniGUI component which contains miscellaneous utilities like ColorSelectionDialogBox, FileOpenDialogBox, and so on.

   * mGPlus: A MiniGUI component which provides support for advanced graphics functions like path, gradient, anti-aliase stretch, and color combination.

+  * mGEff: mGEff provides an animation framework for MiniGUI app.
+     It also provides some popular UI/UE special effects.

   * mGNCS: This component provides a new control set for MiniGUI app.
     By using mGNCS, you can use miniStudio to develop MiniGUI app in WYSIWYG way.

-  * mGEff: mGEff provides an animation framework for MiniGUI app.
-     It also provides some popular UI/UE special effects.
+  * mGNCS4Touch: This component provides some new controls, which are compliant to the new control API spec of mGNCS, for devices with a touch screen.

+There are also some legacy MiniGUI components.
+We will not maintain these components for MiniGUI core v3.2:

   * mGi: An input method component for MiniGUI.
 This component provides some typical input methods (such as softkey, hand-writing, and predict text input for mobile phone) for MiniGUI apps.

-  * mGUtils: A MiniGUI component which contains miscellaneous utilities like ColorSelectionDialogBox, FileOpenDialogBox, and so on.

-There are also some legacy MiniGUI components:

   * mGp: A printing component for MiniGUI.
 By using mGp, you can print out the graphics created by MiniGUI app to general-purpose printers.